codeceptjs/CodeceptJS/README.md

 CodeceptJS tests are:

 * **Synchronous**.
-You don't need to care about callbacks, or promises, test scenarios are linear, your test should be too.
+You don't need to care about callbacks or promises or test scenarios which are linear.
+But, your tests should be linear.
 * Written from **user's perspective**.
 Every action is a method of `I`.
 That makes test easy to read, write and maintain even for non-tech persons.
 * Backend **API agnostic**.
 We don't know which WebDriver implementation is running this test.
 We can easily switch from WebDriverIO to Protractor or PhantomJS.